LinkedInAttic/linkedin-zookeeper/README.txt

 zk.sh put localFile.txt /a/b/c
 zk.sh cat /a/b/c
 etc...

+* org.linkedin.zookeeper-cli
+Create the packaged version of the cli.

 * org.linkedin.zookeeper-server
 Simply create a packaged server which is easy to install and start.
 Useful in dev.